Every example on this page runs end-to-end with a single command. The

 - FORK from an actor-bound handle while keeping the same actor binding on the branch

-- Command history through
+- Audit history through

 Output: